 “Without the move to Q Wealth, landing Natalie would have been impossible.
 Aside from the regulatory issues, leveraging the client experience that Q Wealth has built was an overriding element that sealed the deal,” said Iwona Nicastri, partner of PWM.
 “Her clients will experience the unparalleled advantage of a financial plan transitioning imperceptibly into the portfolio.”

 Jared Rabinowitz, founding executive partner of Q Wealth, said Precision is a model firm on which Q Wealth’s partnership is designed: leading by planning, actively looking to grow, and demanding to act as a fiduciary and discretionary portfolio manager.

 “Our core value prop to partner firms is to improve their client experience, their infrastructure, grow the firm, and ultimately increase the value of the practice itself.
 With PWM, we are confident we’ll hit on all four of those.
 That’s a nice feeling.”

-“Precision joining the partnership continues our aggressive, while selective, growth strategy,” added Clive Cholerton, executive partner of QWealth.
+“Precision joining the partnership continues our aggressive, while selective, growth strategy,” added Stephen Gasparek, Executive Partner and Chief Marketing Officer of Q Wealth.
 “Our threshold for joining the partnership is rigorous, and Precision met all the criteria.
-At the end of the day, we need to know that QWealth will be stronger for bringing in another firm, that the firm itself will be stronger for joining the partnership, but most importantly, the clients of Precision will be better served.”
+At the end of the day, we need to know that Q Wealth will be stronger for bringing in another firm, that the firm itself will be stronger for joining the partnership, but most importantly, the clients of Precision will be better served.”